Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - *voting_power_threshold*

-    Configure the threshold to receive alert when the voting power reaches or drops below of the threshold given.
+    Configure the threshold to receive alert when the voting power reaches or drops below the indicated threshold.

 - *num_peers_threshold*

-    Configure the threshold to get an alert if the no.of connected peers falls below the threshold.
+    Configure this threshold to receive an alert if the number of connected peers falls below the threshold.

 - *enable_telegram_alerts*